StakeSquid/evm-loadbalancer/README.md

 - `loadbalancer_requests_total`: Total number of requests handled.
 - `loadbalancer_request_duration_seconds`: Histogram of request durations.
 - `loadbalancer_best_endpoint`: Tracks the best endpoint chosen for each network.
+- `loadbalancer_node_blocks_behind`: Tracks the number of blocks behind for each network.

 ## Monitoring
 To monitor the load balancer and nodes, configure your Prometheus server to scrape the /metrics endpoint: